Brett-Tanner/Journal/2024/Jul_24.md

   - [] Create default teacher and class when new schools create
   - [] Add uploaded students to their school's default class
 - [] Add a UI for viewing/rolling back to previous versions of students
+  - [] Remove limit on versions of students stored
 - [] Might need to reverse the lesson form/fields relationship at some point, partial locals are an issue
   - Noticed this on phonics class, with the associated phonics resources
 - [] Provide a list of kids who could move up for each test